All Episodes

 It's a lot to keep up with.

-But as his staff were used to it, you know who isn't used to it is the press.
+You know, who isn't used to it is the press.

-Uh they are not used to the pace uh at which President Trump is working, and they tell me that all the time.
+They are not used to the pace at which President Trump is working.

-They come in my office and they say, Can you guys slow down?
+They come in my office and they say, can you guys slow down?

 Can you not do a press conference today?

-We don't have enough room in our packages or on our shows uh to fill up all of this news.
+We don't have enough room in our packages or on our shows to fill up all of this news.

 Let me go to the State of the Union.